 NOTE: The fuel gauge is only an indication of the charge left on the battery pack.
 It does not indicate tool functionality and is subject to variation based on product components, temperature and end-user application.

-For more information regarding fuel gauge battery packs, please contact call 1-800-4-DEWALT (1-800-433-9258) or visit our website www.dewalt.com.
+For more information regarding fuel gauge battery packs, please call 1-800-4-DEWALT (1-800-433-9258) or visit our website www.dewalt. com.

-Proper Hand Position (Fig. 5)
+Drilling (Fig. 9)